 NIDILRR already collects extensive outcome data on the funded projects while they are active.
 Consequently, the evaluation is focused on longer-term outcomes of NIDILRR programs as well as on the effectiveness and efficiency of grant-making process.
 Specifically, the objective of the evaluation is to address the following questions:

-- What are the longer-term benefits of NIDRR funding for individuals with disabilities and their caregivers, the research community, federal partners, and other stakeholders?
+- What are the longer-term benefits of NIDILRR funding for individuals with disabilities and their caregivers, the research community, federal partners, and other stakeholders?

 - How can NIDILRR administer its programs most efficiently?